 Taking On The Tortilla Industry – The New York Times

 I love a decent tortilla.
-Also, when I say a decent tortilla, I’m discussing one made of corn (flour is fine for fajitas and breakfast tacos – nothing else) and with that unique spring to it.
+What’s more, when I say a decent tortilla, I’m discussing one made of corn (flour is fine for fajitas and breakfast tacos – nothing else) and with that exceptional spring to it.
 You nibble into it and it opposes a piece.
-They’re harder to make than you’d might suspect, yet a little activity in east LA is attempting to carry them to more individuals, disposing of the dull, characterless wraps that so many are utilized to.
-As usual, Times California Restaurant Critic (and my previous partner) Tejal Rao, figures out how to move toward a basic subject and come away with a story that is useful, engaging, and, plainly, mouth-watering.
+They’re harder to make than you’d might suspect, however a little activity in east LA is attempting to carry them to more individuals, disposing of the dull, characterless wraps that so many are utilized to.
+As usual, Times California Restaurant Critic (and my previous associate) Tejal Rao, figures out how to move toward a basic subject and come away with a story that is educational, engaging, and, plainly, mouth-watering.

 –Stephen Pulvirent, Managing Editor

 And Yet It All Seems Limitless – One Year Around The World – Fabien Carré